Adversarial Attacks against Binary Similarity Systems: Target systems

 Graph Matching Network (GMN)~\cite{DBLP:conf/icml/LiGDVK19} computes the similarity between two graph structures.
 When functions are represented through their CFGs, GMN offers state-of-the-art performance for the binary similarity problem~\cite{DBLP:conf/icml/LiGDVK19,marcelli2022machine}.

-Differently from standard GNNs (e.g., Gemini), which produce embeddings for one input graph at a time (and such vectors are eventually used for similarity calculation), GMN computes the distance between the two graphs as it attempts to match them.
-The solution consists of a typical GNN architecture based on a message-passing mechanism.
+Differently from solutions based on standard GNNs (e.g., Gemini), which compare embeddings built separately for each graph, GMN computes the distance between two graphs as it attempts to match them.
+In particular, while in a standard GNN the embedding vector for a node captures properties of its neighborhood only, GMN also accounts for the similarity with nodes from the other graph.

-What sets GMN apart from a standard GNN is a component taking into account also inter-graph relationships.
-While in a standard GNN each node consists of a vector representing only its neighborhood (both in terms of nodes and edges), in GMN each node has also a component describing the similarity with the nodes from the other graph.